SAIC plunges to all-time low on lowered FY view

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-Sept 1 Shares of SAIC Inc SAI.N fell 13.6 percent to an all-time low on Thursday, a day after the government services contractor lowered its full-year outlook on weak federal spending.
+Sept 1 Shares of SAIC Inc SAI.N fell 13.6 percent to an all-time low on Thursday, a day after the government services contractor lowered its full-year outlook, hurt by weak federal spending.

-Analysts doubted that the provider of technical services to the U.S. defense and homeland security departments would be able to meet its own estimates for the financial year.
+At least four brokerages lowered their price targets on the SAIC stock.

-The company said it continues to "experience challenges in converting new contract awards to revenue" although it is witnessing pockets of growth in the energy, health markets and certain government markets.
+"In this challenging government contracting environment, the lack of funding for ongoing programs and for ramping up new work drove a shortfall in revenues and earnings per share," Chief Executive Walt Havenstein said in a statement.

 (Reporting by Rachana Khanzode in Bangalore; Editing by Joyjeet Das)